 WHERE c1 = 2222.
 For such comparisons, the string value is converted to a number and the operands are compared numerically (see Section 12.2, “Type Conversion in Expression Evaluation”), preventing use of the index.
 If safe-updates mode is enabled, an error occurs.

-As of MySQL 5.7.25, safe-updates mode includes these behaviors:
+As of MySQL 5.7.25, safe-updates mode also includes these behaviors:

 DELETEstatements does not produce safe-updates errors.
 This enables use of